 Teams, tales and tips – a guide to the local game

-Seat of the Slovak FA and now equipped with a stadium worthy of national status, Bratislava has celebrated domestic title victories 13 times since the division of Czechoslovakia in 1993.
-Flagship club Slovan Bratislava, champions five times since 2009, remain a major force in the game – and one with that spanking new arena.
+Seat of the Slovak FA and now equipped with a stadium worthy of national status, Bratislava has celebrated domestic title victories 16 times since the division of Czechoslovakia in 1993.
+Flagship club Slovan Bratislava, champions every season between 2019 and 2022, are the major force in the domestic game – and one with a spanking new arena.

 Slovan’s current and former grounds face each other across the main road of Bajkalská, towards Bratislava airport.